 Your cup may be pushed too high in the vaginal canal.

-Any back and forth action during sexual intercourse is likely to push your JuJu further up inside the vagina, which could make it very tricky to remove when you’re done AND result in leaking if it is pushed up past the cervix.
+Any back and forth action during sexual intercourse is likely to push your JuJu further up inside the vagina, which could make it very tricky to remove when you’re done AND result in leaking if it is pushed up past/behind the cervix.

 It probably just won’t work.

 If the risks aren't enough to put you off trying period cup sex, you should also keep in mind that it probably won't work how you want it to anyway.
 A menstrual cup uses a suction seal to stay leak-free, and the chance of this seal being broken during all the action of intercourse is pretty high.
 Once the seal is broken, your cup is easy to move around and is almost guaranteed to leak.
-If you thought regular period sex is messy, period sex with a menstrual cup that has just spilled a few hours worth of your flow is a whole lot messier!
+If you thought regular period sex is messy, period sex with a menstrual cup that has just spilt a few hours worth of your flow is a whole lot messier!

 The bottom line?